Customer-Facing AI

 How you'd run it

-$ claude "have 20 people rate these agent responses
+$ claude "have 20 people rate these agent responses on trust and professionalism"

 What you get back

-Ratings across 20 participants (1-5 scale):
+Ratings across 20 human evaluators (1-5 scale):

 Trust 3.8 ±0.6